eth-cscs/cscs-reframe-tests/config/systems-firecrest/README.md

 FIRECREST_BASEDIR=
 ```

 The processor autodetection can be really slow, so we recommend to skip it for now.
-I also requires a version of Reframe with this bugfix: https://github.com/reframe-hpc/reframe/pull/3094
+It also requires a version of Reframe with this bugfix: https://github.com/reframe-hpc/reframe/pull/3094